Embedding non-arithmetic hyperbolic manifolds: Proofs of the main theorems

 Our goal is to show that it is possible to choose $X_j$ so that the pairing maps between the boundary components of $P_1, \ldots, P_s$ producing $M$ extend to isometries between the corresponding boundary components of $Q_1, \ldots, Q_s$.
 In this way, by glueing these new pieces back together we will obtain an $(n+1)$-manifold $X$ into which $M$ embeds geodesically.

 Note that the boundary components of $Q_1,\ldots,$ $Q_s$ are pairwise commensurable: in other words, they have a common finite cover.
 This holds since we extend all the quadratic forms $f_j$ using the same rational number $q$.
+Indeed, the forms associated with the glueing locus of the various blocks $P_j$ are pairwise projectively equivalent, and therefore so are their corresponding extensions.
+The latter define the commensurability classes of the connected components of $\partial Q_1,\ldots,$ $\partial Q_s$.

-We thus modify the proof of Proposition \ref{prop:main} as follows.
-Recall the ``abstract glueing'' $A$ from \eqref{eq:abstract_glueing} in Section \ref{sec:setup}.
-We introduce a new abstract glueing $A_j'$ obtained by attaching to $M_j$ along each $S \in \mathscr S_j$ the respective $V/\Delta$, where $\Delta$ corresponds to a common finite index cover for the two appropriate boundary components of $Q_j$ and $Q_l$.
+Now we can ensure that the respective boundary components of $Q_1,\ldots,$ $Q_s$ are pairwise isometric.
+In order to do this, introduce a new abstract glueing $A_j'$ obtained by attaching to $M_j$ along each $S \in \mathscr S_j$ the respective $V/\Delta$, where $\Delta$ corresponds to a common finite index cover for the two appropriate boundary components of $Q_j$ and $Q_l$.
 The fundamental group of $A'_j$ is geometrically finite and therefore separable in $L_j$.
 So $A'_j$ embeds in a finite cover $X'_j$ of $X_j$ corresponding to some finite index subgroup $L'_j<L_j$.

-By cutting each $X'_j$ open along its vertical hypersurfaces, we obtain a new collection of pieces $Q'_j$ such that he pairing maps between $P_1, \ldots, P_s$ extend to the pairing maps for $Q'_1, \ldots, Q'_s$, as each $M_j$ lifts to the respective $Q'_j$.
+By cutting each $X'_j$ open along its vertical hypersurfaces, we obtain a new collection of pieces $Q'_j$ such that the pairing maps between $P_1, \ldots, P_s$ extend to the pairing maps for $Q'_1, \ldots, Q'_s$, as each $M_j$ lifts to the respective $Q'_j$.
 By glueing these new blocks together with the found pairing map, and then doubling the resulting manifold with boundary (if such boundary is non-empty), we finally produce an $(n+1)$-dimensional hyperbolic manifold $X$ into which $M$ embeds geodesically.

 Assume now that $M$ is orientable.
 We still need some work to ensure that the manifold $X$ can be chosen to be orientable as well.
 Note that each piece $P_j$ is orientable.
 Let $C \subset \partial P_j$ be a boundary component of $P_j$, and $D \subset \partial Q_j$ the corresponding boundary component of $Q_j$, which contains $C$ as a totally geodesic submanifold.
 The piece $Q_j$ (and so $D$) can be chosen to be orientable.
-We furthermore require $D$ to admit an orientation reversing isometry which acts by fixing pointwise $C$ and exchanging its two sides.
+We furthermore require $D$ to admit an orientation reversing isometry which acts by fixing $C$ pointwise and exchanging its two sides.
 This can always be achieved up to considering an appropriate finite-index cover, as we now show.